-- water clarity poor or black disc not available for clarity test - pool not made inaccessible when closed - fouling: faeces, vomit, blood or chemical (visit the Centre for Disease Control and Prevention website at www.cdc.gov/healthywater/swimming for information on disinfection and remediation of pools)

-- filtration or circulation system is not operative or malfunctioning - outlet covers not secured properly - equalizer valve(s) not sealed - emergency telephone missing or malfunctioning - lifesaving safety equipment not available or is unsafe - ground fault circuit interrupter missing or not working - no free available sanitizer - insufficient number of qualified lifeguards (where applicable) - any other conditions that may constitute a health hazard
+- water clarity poor or black disc not available for clarity test - pool not made inaccessible when closed - fouling: faeces, vomit, blood or chemical ("see Appendix E of the Recreational Water Reference Document) - filtration or circulation system is not operative or malfunctioning - outlet covers not secured properly - equalizer valve(s) not sealed - emergency telephone missing or malfunctioning - lifesaving safety equipment not available or is unsafe - ground fault circuit interrupter missing or not working - no free available sanitizer - insufficient number of qualified lifeguards (where applicable) - any other conditions that may constitute a health hazard compliance with the Public Pools Regulation ranging from \$55 to \$465.
+Fines can be greater for continued non-compliance.